 "Prince Harry is looking forward to introducing Ms. Markle to a community that has become very special to him," Kensington Palace tweeted.

-The Palace added that the couple will meet with representatives from organizations that support people who are living with HIV/AIDS.
+The Palace added that the couple will meet with representatives from organisations that support people who are living with HIV/AIDS.

 "Prince Harry and Ms. Markle will speak to staff and mentors @NottinghamAcad about the Full Effect programme which is helping prevent young people from turning to violence and crime," the announcement read.